 - Box up your remaining items.
 Leave the kettle on top so you can make a cuppa when you arrive in your new kitchen!

-- Collect the keys for your new home
+- Collect the keys to your new home.

-- Register with a doctor and dentist (if necessary)
+- Register with a doctor, dentist and optician (if necessary).